 Board members from the regulatory body met on Wednesday, Oct.
 27, as part of a scheduled meeting.

-And when it comes to VA sportsbooks, an already-crowded marketplace could soon become even more competitive with the pending launch of the Bally’s Virginia sports betting app.
+And when it comes to VA online sportsbooks, an already-crowded marketplace could soon become even more competitive with the pending launch of the Bally’s Virginia sports betting app.

 Bally’s Virginia to launch in November

 Since its debut on Jan.
 21, the Virginia sports betting market has ushered in nine current operators.